Guides

 Example 1 - Correct Structure

-In this example, there are two executables, but only one is located at the top-level position.
+Two executables are present, but only one is at the top-level position:

 /game.exe